Missionary Medicine Intensive

 Labs will give hands-on experience in physical examination, suturing lacerations, injections, calculating dosages and rehydration fluids, stomach tubes, splinting, bandaging, improvisation, sterilizing and developing personal medical kits.
 MMI could literally be a lifesaver.

 MMI is an intense two-weeks of lectures, labs, homework and Christian fellowship.

-43.75 Contact hours have been accepted from the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+This continuing educational activity was approved by North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.